tembo-io/website/blog/2023-09-29-table-version-history/index.md

 ```
 I found it's about twice as slow to write when versioning is enabled.
 That's expected because since are writing to two tables, both the primary table and the history table.

-Read query performance is likely more important for most use cases.

 ### Reads

-First, let's generate 100,000 changes to Bernard's salary.
+We created a view which is a union between **employees** and **employees_history**, then we query the view to find an employee's salary at a given time.
+We should understand the performance implications of this query.

+First, let's make a procedure to update a salary 100,000 times in a row.
 The below example uses [PL/pgSQL](https://www.postgresql.org/docs/current/plpgsql.html).
 By default, PL/pgSQL functions run as a single transaction, so it would only result in a single update to the **employees_history** table.
 For this reason, I am using a procedure with `COMMIT` so that each increment will be a separate transaction, this way we also get 100,000 updates to the **employees_history** table.
-I had to explain that nuance to chatGPT in order for this query to be produced properly.
+I had to explain that nuance to chatGPT in order for this procedure to be produced properly.

 ```sql
 -- Table name and employee name as inputs